 5. Lettuce: Lettuce varieties are among the easiest early spring veggies to plant, each offering a subtly different flavor, color, texture, and shape.
 Seeds can be sown directly into your garden as early as eight weeks before the last frost before spring.
 For a continual crop of lettuce, sow more seeds every two to four weeks until summer temperatures arrive.

 6. Arugula: As a famous salad green, arugula grows quickly and easily.
-Its slightly peppery taste adds a boost of flavor to any salad, and the rapid growth provides a sizable harvest in around 20 days.
+Its slightly peppery taste adds a boost of flavor to any salad, and the rapid growth provides a sizable harvest in a month (20 days).
 Plant in the early spring, cut the leaves when they are large enough, and continue to enjoy fresh arugula all summer long.

 7. Kale: Baby Kale plants will be ready to pick and enjoy in 25 to 30 days from sowing.
 Often called a superfood for its nutritional punch, full-size kale is a great early spring vegetable.
 It isn’t bothered by cold temperatures and will produce edible leaves just a month after planting.
 Kale leaves can be eaten raw in salads or cooked in stir-fries and soups.